Bangkok Airport Free Shuttle Bus Service And Timetable

 Bangkok Airports Short History And Introduction

-Don Mueang airport opened in 1914 as an airforce base and in 1924 it started accepting commercial flights.
+Don Muang airport (IATA code DMK) opened in 1914 as an airforce base and in 1924 it started accepting commercial flights.
 Up until 2006 it was Bangkok's only major airport, dealing with both international and domestic flights.

-As Thailand's tourism industry started to grow the need for more airport capacity in Bangkok was recognised in the early 1970's and land was acquired for a new airport in an area known as Cobra Swamp.
+As Thailand's tourism industry started to grow in the early 1970's the need for more airport capacity in Bangkok was recognised and 8,000 acres of land was acquired for a new airport in an area known as Cobra Swamp.
 However, because of political and economic instability in Thailand (including the Asian Financial Crisis in 1997) no development took place for a very long time.

-However, when Thaksin Shinawatra became Prime Minister he seemed determined to progress with the new airport and Suwarnabhumi Airport (IATA code BKK, which it inherited from Don Muang) was finally opened in September 2006.
-Initially, the new airport dealt with both international and domestic flights and Don Mueang ceased operation.
+When Thaksin Shinawatra became Prime Minister in 2001 he seemed determined to hasten progress with the new airport and Suwarnabhumi Airport (IATA code BKK, which it inherited from Don Muang) was finally opened in September 2006.
+Initially, the new airport dealt with both international and domestic flights and Don Muang ceased operation.

 In September 2006 I travelled by road from Bangkok to Chiang Rai, but returned by plane and the flight landed at Suwarnabhumi on the first day the new airport was open to passengers.
 It was my first experience of the new airport and I was one of the first passengers to arrive there.
 That first experience was eerily quiet, but Suwarnabhumi is very different nowadays.

 A couple of years earlier, in 2004, budget airlines had taken off in a big way in Thailand.
 Previously, it was only possible to use Thai Airways for domestic flights and tickets were expensive.
 However, budget airlines enabled Thais to fly around the country instead of taking very long train and bus journeys and airfares were only slightly more expensive.

-This budget airline boom started to cause capacity problems at Suwarnabhumi and it was decided to reopen and move the majority of domestic flights to Don Mueang.
-These days, most budget airlines in Thailand use Don Mueang for domestic flights (Nok Air, Thai Air Asia, Lion Air, etc) and most (but not all) international flights go in and out of Suwarnabhumi.
+This budget airline boom started to cause capacity problems at Suwarnabhumi and it was decided to reopen and move the majority of domestic flights to Don Muang.
+These days, most budget airlines in Thailand use Don Muang for domestic flights (Nok Air, Thai Air Asia, Lion Air, etc) and most (but not all) international flights go in and out of Suwarnabhumi.